lpmi-13/higher-order-functions/README.md

 You can either run the tests manually when you want to check, via `npm test`, or run them in watch mode to run each time you save via `npm run test:watch`.

+> if you have no idea where to start, take a look at the tests in `index.spec.js`

 ## Running in Gitpod

 Just click the button below!